lintnz/Covid_19_data_visualization_tableau/README.md

 # project_one
-The files covid data analysis with SQL and Tableau.
+The files are of covid data analysis with SQL and Tableau.
 There are four files related to the project one
 1. Data upto April 21,2023 name: covid-data.zip
 2. Sql query used to extract, manipulate,and analyse . name: covid_data_april_2023.sql